-To understand how we can reduce the number of children dying from pneumonia we need to talk about both prevention and treatment.
+To understand how we can reduce the number of children dying from pneumonia we need to understand both prevention and treatment.

 In the chart we show the number of child deaths from pneumonia which are attributed to various risk factors.

-Indoor and outdoor air pollution contributed to 29% and 18% of pneumonia deaths in 2017, respectively.
-Studies have shown that high indoor air pollution in households can double the chances a child develops pneumonia and makes recovery less successful.6 One of the underlying reasons for why this is the case is that the small polluting particles impair the immune system’s ability to fight and clear the infection.
+Studies have shown that high indoor air pollution in households can double the chances a child develops pneumonia and makes recovery less successful.9 One of the underlying reasons for why this is the case is that the small polluting particles impair the immune system’s ability to fight and clear the infection.

 Laura Jones et al. (2011) reviewed studies which assessed the impact of secondhand smoke on children, and concluded that children who live in households with smoking parents are more likely to acquire pneumonia as well as other respiratory illnesses.
 A Global Burden of Disease study by Mattias Öberg et al. has estimated that in 2004, globally around 40% of children lived in households where at least one close relative smoked.10 The data shown here suggests that the exposure to secondhand smoke led to 61,000 deaths among children under 5 from lower respiratory diseases in 2017.

-Exposure to other pathogens such as measles and HIV also increases the risk of pneumonia in children.
 When children who are infected with HIV develop AIDS – which weakens their immune system – their chances of dying from pneumonia increase significantly.
-A study by Evropi Theodoratou et al., published in Lancet Infectious Diseases, found that children with HIV have a seven times greater risk of dying from pneumonia compared to those without it.8
+A study by Evropi Theodoratou et al., published in Lancet Infectious Diseases, found that children with HIV have a seven times greater risk of dying from pneumonia compared to those without it.11

 Despite progress against it, more than 800,000 children still die from pneumonia each year.
 We know where children are dying, and the factors that make them vulnerable to the disease.
 The key question is how we continue to make progress against it.

-The risk factors for developing pneumonia in people aged 70 and older are similar to the risk factors for children.
+The risk factors for developing pneumonia in people aged 70 and older are similar to the risk factors that lead to pneumonia in children.

-Small particulate matter air pollution – is the risk factor that lead to most deaths.
-In 2017 it lead to more than 300,000 deaths from pneumonia in 2017.
+Outdoor air pollution – small particulate matter air pollution – is the risk factor that lead to most deaths.
+In 2017 it lead to more than 300,000 deaths from pneumonia of older people.

 Smoking and exposure to secondhand smoke have contributed to 150,000 and 73,000 deaths from pneumonia in this age group, respectively.

 When we understand what risks can lead to pneumonia, we can find ways to reduce them.
-Furthermore, because a number of risks factors for pneumonia overlap with risk factors for other diseases, especially diarrhea, interventions that target pneumonia have the additional benefit of helping to limit other diseases and saving more lives.
+Furthermore, because a number of risks factors for pneumonia overlap with risk factors for other diseases, especially diarrheal diseases, interventions that target pneumonia have the additional benefit of helping to limit other diseases and saving more lives.

-It has been estimated that if PCV13 coverage in low income countries would reach the coverage of DTP3 vaccine, PCV13 could prevent 399,000 child deaths and 54.6 million pneumonia episodes annually when compared with a world in which no pneumococcal vaccination was available.14 India – which has the highest number of child deaths from pneumonia) only introduced PCV13 in 2017 and the coverage is still very low — clearly the pneumococcal vaccine still has a lot of potential.12
+It has been estimated that if PCV13 coverage in low income countries would reach the coverage of the DTP3 vaccine, then PCV13 could prevent 399,000 child deaths and 54.6 million pneumonia episodes annually when compared with a world in which no pneumococcal vaccination was available.14 India – which has the highest number of child deaths from pneumonia – only introduced PCV13 in 2017 and the coverage is still very low — clearly the pneumococcal vaccine still has a lot of potential.15

-There has been a significant progress in improving air pollution levels in recent decades.
-Death rates from indoor air pollution are falling as a result of improved access to cleaner fuels for heating and cooking.
+Death rates from indoor air pollution fell as a result of improved access to cleaner fuels for heating and cooking.
 But there is still much progress to be made, especially in Sub-Saharan Africa, where in most countries less than 10% of households have access to clean fuels for cooking.
-And, whilst progress has been made on indoor air pollution, high levels of outdoor pollution remains a problem across many countries.
-Reducing air pollution levels would have many other benefits: it would not only reduce the number of cases of pneumonia but also limit the incidence of asthma in children.16
+And, whilst progress has been made against indoor air pollution, high levels of outdoor pollution remain a problem across many countries.
+Reducing air pollution levels would have many other benefits: it would not only reduce the number of cases of pneumonia but also limit the incidence of asthma in children for example.19

-A child with a suspected case of pneumonia (with symptoms of difficulty in breathing and coughing) should be taken to a healthcare provider so that correct and immediate treatment can be provided.
-Delay in seeking treatment can increase the chances of a child dying.17 However, as the map shows, seeking healthcare is still not as common as it should be.
+A child with a suspected case of pneumonia – with symptoms of difficulty in breathing and coughing – should be taken to a healthcare provider so that the correct and immediate treatment can be provided.
+Delay in seeking treatment can increase the chances of a child dying.20 However, as the map shows, seeking healthcare is still not as common as it should be.
 Globally, less than two-thirds of children with symptoms of pneumonia were taken to a healthcare provider in 2016.
-This figure is even lower in places where healthcare is most needed — just 47% in Sub-Saharan Africa.18
+This figure is even lower in places where healthcare is most needed — just 47% in Sub-Saharan Africa.21